wastelandsurvivalguide/wastelandsurvivalguide.github.io/docs/ambience.md

     - [ ] C.A.R and OUR Friends
     - [ ] Combat Shotgun and Friends
     - [ ] DKS and Friends
+    - [ ] Double Barrel Shotgun and Friends
     - [ ] Lever Action Rifle and Friends
     - [ ] R91 and Friends
   - Additional Patches: